|Ordered||22 May 1940|

 Haudegen (19 Jan 1943 - 15 Feb 1943)

 21 Sep 1942

-11.14 hrs, NE of Jan Mayen Island: the boat was attacked by the Catalina astern of convoy QP-14.
-Accurate flak during the attack run caused four depth to charges fall wide, causing only minor damage to the boat.
+11.14 hrs, NE of Jan Mayen Island: the boat was attacked by the Catalina astern of convoy QP 14.
+Accurate flak during the attack run caused four depth charges to fall wide, causing only minor damage to the boat.
 With two wounded and damage to one engine and the petrol tanks, the Catalina made a forced landing near the convoy.
 The crew were rescued by HMS Marne.(Sources: Franks/Zimmerman)

 1 recorded attack on this boat.